Thursday, 20 August 2020

 Verses on slates

-This work began in 1999, and it has not finished yet.
+This work began in 1999, and it is still ongoing.

-I enjoy working on photographs, considering them both as representations of something objects turn with their corporeity this way.
-Their deterioration becomes a metaphor for the passage of time, forgetting, and memory.
+I enjoy working with photographs, seeing them not only as representations but also as tangible objects with their own physical presence.
+Their gradual deterioration becomes a metaphor for the passage of time, for forgetting, and for memory itself.

-Visually they remind me of Rauschenberg’s transfer drawings.
-The artist recycles an American collective memory into alternative narratives disengaged from a linear history.
-These ethereal drawings reclaim scraps of printed media combined with hand-drawn and painted passages.
-I did it to make pictorial poems that subtly reflect the excesses of contemporary visual culture.
-In my case, my work would depict my self-representations along time and my aging process..
+Visually, they remind me of Rauschenberg’s transfer drawings, in which the artist recycles fragments of American collective memory into alternative narratives, disconnected from a linear sense of history.
+His ethereal drawings merge scraps of printed media with hand-drawn and painted passages.
+Similarly, my intention is to create pictorial poems that subtly reflect the excesses of contemporary visual culture.
+In my case, my work documents my own self-representations over time, revealing my aging process.

 Slates paradoxically seem to me paleolithic mobile screens with their messages on social Networks.